 Mac's Upholstery has been Seattle's top reupholstery shop for generations.
 In addition to standard upholstery projects, we also repair and restore furniture.
 Our skilled craftsmen repair a broken chair, repair a table or fix a damaged sofa.
 Give us a call if you need furniture restoration.

-These inexpensive chairs and sofas may look okay, but they're designed to be used for a few years then tossed.
-In truth, they're not worth repairing, let alone restoring.
+These inexpensive chairs and sofas may look okay when they're brand new, but they're designed to be used for a few years then tossed.
+In truth, they're not worth reupholstering.
 You can buy a brand new one for less than it costs to fix.

 Restore Antique Furniture